om-guru-dev/om-guru-dev.github.io/_posts/2015-03-15-animated-om.markdown

 I hope you feel as _animated_ as this ॐ about taking the class, if you know what I mean :)

+Click on the icon to replay the animation.
 _Made using [vivus.js](http://maxwellito.github.io/vivus/)_